awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 + [Amazon Cognito Overview ](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html#d0e664) in the *AWS Mobile SDK for iOS Developer Guide*
 + [Common scenarios for temporary credentials](id_credentials_temp.md#sts-introduction)\.

-### Service\-specific information<a name="policy-vars-infoperservice"></a>

-Requests can also include service\-specific keys and values in its request context\.
-Examples include the following:
-+ `s3:prefix`
-+ `s3:max-keys`
-+ `s3:x-amz-acl`
-+ `sns:Endpoint`
-+ `sns:Protocol`

-For information about service\-specific keys that you can use to get values for policy variables, refer to the documentation for the individual services\.
-For example, see the following topics:
-+  [Bucket Keys in Amazon S3 Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingResOpsConditions.html#BucketKeysinAmazonS3Policies) in the *Amazon Simple Storage Service User Guide*\.
-+  [Amazon SNS Keys](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html#sns_aspen_keys) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Special characters<a name="policy-vars-specialchars"></a>

 There are a few special predefined policy variables that have fixed values that enable you to represent characters that otherwise have special meaning\.
 If these special characters are part of the string, you are trying to match and you inserted them literally they would be misinterpreted\.
 For example, inserting an \* asterisk in the string would be interpreted as a wildcard, matching any characters, instead of as a literal \*\.
 In these cases, you can use the following predefined policy variables: